 - Can be noisy

 - Expensive turbo trainers can require cassette and adapters

 Exercise Bike Pros and Cons

 Just like Turbo Trainers, Exercise bikes and spin bikes have come a long way over the years.
 We used to have very basic bikes, only telling you minimal data such as time rode and calories.
 A few years ago, they got a big technology boost and exercising became more fun.

-We had the invention of bikes like the Peloton.
-We have 22” screens on the front of these bikes, and we no longer had to go to a spin class.
-We could do them at home with thousands of other people.
-We could track our fitness better with power meters and cadence sensors.
-We even got the Nordic Track S22i which would automatically shift the bike into a climb, pointing the front at the ceiling.
+Along came the invention of bikes like the Peloton.
+We now have 22” screens on the front of these bikes, and we no longer have to go to a spin class.
+We can track our fitness better with power meters and cadence sensors.
+We even have the Nordic Track S22i which automatically shifts the bike into a climb, pointing the front at the ceiling.
 The technology on a stationary bike has become incredible.